 ||CHECK PRICE ON AMAZON|

 This is what we’re going to cover in this article.
-By the end you’ll be able to know whether you need a preamp or not, which type you have already if you have one fitted to your acoustic.
-Let’s do it….
+By the end, you’ll know whether you need a preamp or not, which type you have already if you have one fitted to your acoustic.
+Let’s do it.

 What is an Acoustic Guitar Preamp?

 An acoustic guitar preamp is a device that works as a pre-amplifier to prepare the signal from your guitar’s pickup to be amplified.
-They boost low level signals to reach the standard level for amplification, resulting in better sound quality.
+These preamps boost low-level signals to reach the standard level for amplification, resulting in better sound quality.
 They also often have a feature to cut out unwanted frequencies, which gives you a cleaner sound.

 Preamps also double up as DI boxes.
-A DI box is essential when you’re performing live as it transforms the high impedance signal into a low impedance signal.
-This is what allows you to run through longer leads – i.e. from the stage to the mixing desk – without sound interference.
-If you send a high impedance signal through a long lead, some frequencies can get removed before they even reach their destination, and your signal can also become victim to electrical interference.
+A DI box is essential when you’re performing live as it transforms the high impedance signal into a low impedance signal, allowing you to use longer leads – i.e., from the stage to the mixing desk – without sound interference.

 The preamps that you find built into acoustic guitars are often limited and simplistic.
-They sometimes have a few EQ controls, but usually lack the additional functions of an external preamp.
-External preamps give you greater control over your EQ, boost the signal more, cut out any unwanted frequencies and can even add effects to your signal.
+They sometimes have a few EQ controls, but usually, lack the additional functions of an external preamp.
+External preamps give you greater control over your EQ, boost the signal more and cut out any unwanted frequencies and can even add effects to your signal.

-There are several benefits to adding an acoustic guitar preamp to your set up.
+There are several other benefits to adding an acoustic guitar preamp to your set up.

 Cleaning Up the Signal